Towards Hodge Theoretic Characterizations of 2d Rational SCFTs: Preliminaries

 \subsection{Coarse Classification of CM-type Abelian Surfaces}

 A complex torus $M = \C^n/\Z^{\oplus n} = (T^{2n};I)$ of dimension $n$ is regarded as an {\it abelian variety} when there exists a {\it polarization}, which means the existence of a $\psi \in H^2(M;\Z) \cap H^{1,1}(M;\R)$ such that the bilinear form $\psi(I -, -): (X, Y) \mapsto \psi(I X, Y)$ for $X, Y \in H_1(T^{2n};\R)$ is positive definite.
 It is a non-trivial condition on $I$ whether a polarization exists or not.
-Mathematicians tend to favour abelian varieties over general complex tori because abelian varieties may be treated as algebraic varieties (rather than complex analytic manifolds).
+Mathematicians tend to favor abelian varieties over general complex tori because abelian varieties may be treated as algebraic varieties (rather than complex analytic manifolds).
 String theorists, however, do not have any a priori reason to be in favor of a complex structure on $T^{2n}$ that allows a polarization over those that do not.
 So, here, we introduce the following definition for a general complex torus that is not necessarily an abelian variety. \begin{defn} Let $M=(T^{2n};I)$ be a complex torus of dimension $n$; then a rational Hodge structure is given on $H^1(M;\Q)$.
-The following two conditions are known to be equivalent:\footnote{ The proof of Prop.
+The following two conditions are known to be equivalent:\footnote{ The proof of Props.
 17.3.4 and 17.3.5 of \cite{birkenhakeabelian} does not assume that the Hodge structure in question admits a polarization. } \begin{itemize} \item [(i)] The algebra ${\rm End}(H^1(M;\Q))^{\rm Hdg}$ over $\Q$ contains a commutative semi-simple subalgebra\footnote{ When a finite dimensional semi-simple algebra over $\Q$ is commutative, then it is of the form of $\oplus_{\alpha \in {\cal A}} F_\alpha$, the direct sum of a finite number of number fields $F_\alpha$.
-Conversely, an algebra of this form is always semi-simple and commutative. } of dimension $2n$ \item [(ii)] The Hodge group of the Hodge structure ${\rm Hg}(M)$ is commutative. \end{itemize} When either one of the above conditions (and hence both) are satisfied, we say that the complex torus is {\it with sufficiently many complex multiplications}, and also that the rational Hodge structure is {\it with sufficiently many CM}.
-In the case a complex torus $M$ (and its rational Hodge structure on $H^1(M;\Q)$) with the property (i), (ii) admits a polarization, we say that $M$ is a {\it CM abelian variety}, and the Hodge structure is of {\it CM-type}. \end{defn}
+Conversely, an algebra of this form is always semi-simple and commutative.